- 1 hr ago Daily Horoscope, 14 August 2022: Today's Horoscope Predictions For All Zodiac Signs

 According to the World Health Organization, smokers are more vulnerable to COVID-19.
-This is because when smokers touch their mouth with contaminated fingers, the virus comes in contact with the mouth and enters into the body.
-Also, when they share cigarettes, it facilitates the transmission of coronavirus to others..
+This is because when smokers touch their mouth with contaminated fingers, the virus comes in contact with the mouth and enters the body.
+Also, when they share cigarettes, it facilitates the transmission of coronavirus to others.

 Coronavirus And Smoking

 People who smoke already have compromised lungs or respiratory system.
-It is because harmful particles from the tobacco move deeply into the respiratory tract and get deposited to the alveoli of the lungs.
+It is because harmful particles from tobacco move deeply into the respiratory tract and get deposited into the alveoli of the lungs.
 The deposition of toxins or carcinogens increases the risk of cancer in the lungs including the mouth.

 If the condition progresses, the viruses reach the alveoli or air sacs and infect them too.
 Due to the infection of the alveoli, an inflammatory material is released in the air sacs which makes them inflamed.
 This inflammatory substance is usually in a fluid form.
 The condition leads to pneumonia as the body is unable to receive enough oxygen due to the deposition of fluid in the air sacs.

 In the case of COVID-19, a large portion of the lungs gets affected.
 Even if the immune system tries to fight against the infection, they are unable to do so effectively as the viruses are new to the human body.
 However, the main concern is that people who already have compromised lungs due to smoking get the symptoms early compared to people who do not smoke.